davelongdev/newburgh-creates-community/content/first-teams/first-tech-challenge.md

 we currently have one first tech challenge team at newburgh creates made up of 4 students.

-the name of the team is Code Crushers.
+the name of the team is:

+- Code Crushers

 <br>